3 Ways to Boost Your Mood

+It is easy to allow the everyday stressors in life bring you down.
+Especially today, you can see a headline that can totally ruin your day.
 People believe in the power of positivity.
-However simply forcing yourself to be happy does not always get the desired results.
-If you have tried pushing your thoughts into a positive place, but have struggled to keep a sunny outlook, you are not alone.
-Here are three strategies for even the most frustrated optimist.
+Simply forcing yourself to be happy does not always achieve the desired result, but there are daily practices that can put your mind in the right place.
+If you have tried pushing your thoughts into a positive place, but have struggled to keep a sunny outlook, you’re not alone.
+Here are three strategies for even the most frustrated want-to-be optimist.

-It can feel incredibly frustrating to try to force yourself into a belief you do not actually think is true.
-Research indicates that positive affirmations might actually be counterproductive in some circumstances.
+It can feel incredibly frustrating to try forcing yourself into a belief that you’re not convinced of.
+Research indicates that positive affirmations can actually be counterproductive in some circumstances.
 In one particular study, researchers found that individuals with low self-esteem felt worse after being asked to repeat a positive affirmation for four minutes (1).
 The researchers hypothesized that these participants struggled to believe the positive statements and were, therefore, not encouraged by the affirmations.

 An alternative to positive affirmations is called balanced thinking.
 With balanced thinking, an individual looks for evidence to support a negative thought (e.g., “I know I am bad at my job because my boss told me she was unhappy with my last report”).
 In addition, the individual looks for evidence that does not support the negative thought (i.e., “I got a lot of positive feedback from others at work about another report I wrote”).
 Lastly, the person tries to balance these pieces of evidence to propose a believable thought that is not altogether positive or negative (e.g., “I do not always do as well as I would like at work, but sometimes I do a great job”).
 When learning this skill, keep trying to find a balanced thought until you discover one that feels believable and improves your mood.